-Specific Developments not required to provide Green Buffers and/or Peripheral Planting Verges
+Specific Developments Exempted from Provision of Green Buffers and/or Peripheral Planting Verges

-Some developments do not need to provide green buffers and/or peripheral planting verges along specific sides of the development.
+Some developments are exempted from the provision of green buffers and/or peripheral planting verges along specific sides of the development.

-Specific Developments not required to provide Green Buffers and/or Peripheral Planting Verges
+Specific Developments Exempted from Provision of Green Buffers and/or Peripheral Planting Verges

-No Development Not required to provide 1 Landed housing developments Peripheral planting verges Green buffers for the side of the premises adjoining a Category 5 road 2 Industrial and warehouse developments on land zoned as "Business 1", "Business 1-White", "Business 2" and "Business 2-White" under URA Master Plan Peripheral planting verges for the sides of premises adjoining another industrial or warehouse development 3 All developments Tree planting verges for open air parking area at street level used as a loading/unloading bay
+No Development Type of Planting Area Exempted 1 Landed housing developments Peripheral planting verges Green buffers for the side of the premises adjoining a Category 5 road 2 Industrial and warehouse developments on land zoned as "Business 1", "Business 1-White", "Business 2" and "Business 2-White" under URA Master Plan Peripheral planting verges for the sides of premises adjoining another industrial or warehouse development 3 All developments Tree planting verges for open air parking area at street level used as a loading/unloading bay 4 Specified premises as listed in Appendix B (see Chapter 10 on Appendices ) Green buffers and peripheral planting verges

-- The above mentioned developments are not required to provide green buffer and/ or peripheral planting verges only if the landuse type and development type remain unchanged. - Please note that you may still be required to make a DC application to NParks even if greenery provision within the development is not required.
-Refer to Chapter 8 on Submission Procedures for NParks' DC application requirement. - We advise the QP to consult NParks through the walk-in pre-submission consultation clinic for any enquiry on the greenery provision before submission.
+- The above mentioned developments are exempted from provision of green buffer and/ or peripheral planting verges only if the landuse type and development type remain unchanged. - Please note that you may still be required to make a DC application to NParks even if greenery provision within the development has been exempted.
+Refer to Chapter 8 on Submission Procedures for NParks' DC application requirement. - We advise the QP to consult NParks through the walk-in pre-submission consultation clinic for any enquiry pertaining to the exemption of greenery provision before submission.